MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 Sometimes it's handy to use pipeline composition, rather than passing by combinator arguments.
 To build a pipeline component that doubles its input, the `Double` combinator could use `It` as its argument.
-This pipeline could then later be reused with various inputs.
+This pipeline can then later be reused with various inputs.

     ThenDouble = Double(It)
     run(Range(3) >> ThenDouble)